-- Religion, Belief or Faith (including having no Faith)
+- Religion or Faith: (including having no Faith)

 Incidents may include verbal abuse, harassment, intimidation, threats, physical assault or damage to property.

-What is a Hate Incident Reporting Cente (HIRC) – and how can we help?
+What is a Hate Incident Reporting Centre (HIRC) – and how can we help?

 Refugee Action – Colchester is a Hate Incident Reporting Centre (HIRC) where hate incidents and crimes can be reported; either by victims or witnesses.